PAY RANGE: N23

 This is supervisory environmental engineering work, with responsibility for managing some aspect of a water engineering program, either directly through subordinate engineers and engineering specialists, and/or indirectly, through a diverse staff of subordinate technical supervisors.
-Work involves establishing quality assurance methods and developing and revising operational procedures for sanitary engineering programs.
+Work involves establishing quality assurance methods and developing and revising operational procedures for sanitary, stormwater and water engineering programs.
 Ensuring compliance with legal and regulatory requirements and coordination of activities with other departmental and external governmental agencies are significant aspects of the work.
-An employee in this class works under the direction of a higher level engineering manager.ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)
+An employee in this class works under the direction of a higher level engineering manager.

 Prepares aspects of operating budget requests for program; selects subordinate personnel; initiates and reviews disciplinary actions; acts as a reviewing officer for performance evaluations prepared by subordinate supervisors.

 Prepares recommendations of capital needs; proposes process changes, reviews and comments on design proposals from others, troubleshoot and start-up new installations; meets with other departmental managers to coordinate projects and activities; ensures compliance with consent decrees and other regulatory mandates.

 Prepares reports for regulatory agencies and supervisory review.

 Directs and/or participates in research projects to evaluate new treatment processes; reviews technical reports prepared by departmental units, engineering consultants, researchers, process control laboratory auditors and regulators; determines the feasibility of implementing new methods or automation practices to optimize process performance; makes recommendations regarding changes in plant design or processes; implements treatment process design and operational modifications; participates in plant security assessments and the implementation of security enhancements; participates in administrative and financial analysis of department operations.